-The Las Vegas campus is approximately 12,000 square feet and currently offers two classroom spaces, administrative offices, employee and student break areas and additional lab space to house welding.
+The Bakersfield campus consists of 5,000 square feet of classrooms, offices, and Lab area.
+There are administrative offices, welding, and truck classrooms, a large workshop, and twenty-one welding booths for individual instruction, with teaching equipment sufficient to meet educational needs.
+An additional Yard/Lab area for truck instruction is located on-site.
+The Las Vegas campus is approximately 12,000 square feet and currently offers two classroom spaces, administrative offices, employee and student break areas, and additional lab space to house welding.
 Nearly 3 acres of yard area is used for yard/skills training.
-In addition, all campus facilities are complimented with a media center equipped with an internet accessible computer for students and literature relevant to the courses offered.
+In addition, all campus facilities are complimented with a media center equipped with an internet-accessible computer for students and literature relevant to the courses offered.

 Non-instructional space allocation for the maintenance area, restrooms, offices, and break rooms/areas are adequate for the number of students and staff using these vicinities.
 Equipment and large stock items are stored throughout each campus in areas designated for such storage.
-Material Safety Data Sheets for stored materials requiring them are catalogued at each campus for materials stored on site.
-Adequate lighting, heating and ventilation are provided in all areas of the facilities.
+Material Safety Data Sheets for stored materials requiring them are cataloged at each campus for materials stored on site.
+Adequate lighting, heating, and ventilation are provided in all areas of the facilities.

 Advanced Career Institute is committed to providing a safe environment for students, employees, and visitors at the school.
 For this purpose, any visitors or members of the public are required to report to the main office at each campus before proceeding to any other area of the campus.
-Additionally, designated faculty and staff are asked to periodically conduct inspections of the facilities and to report maintenance issues/hazards to the administration of Advanced Career Institute.
-This institution, the facilities it occupies and the equipment it utilizes, fully comply with all federal, state, and local ordinances and regulations, including requirements of fire, safety, and sanitation standards.
+Additionally, designated faculty and staff are asked to periodically conduct inspections of the facilities and to report issues/hazards maintenance to the administration of Advanced Career Institute.
+This institution, the facilities it occupies, and the equipment it utilizes, fully comply with all federal, state, and local ordinances and regulations, including requirements of fire, safety, and sanitation standards.
 Operations manuals are stored and maintained at each campus and are available for review.
 Manuals are available in the front office of each location.
 Students who wish to review can make a request with the campus director.